Cache and retrieve content with the pop command line interface.

 $ pop get bafy2bzacebyfxk42t542l4h7e7fs4m5mgxhvuc4tq4g7v7p6bhirl6kog2mfc/MyFile.jpg ~/Downloads/MyFile.jpg

 This will transfer the file from any provider node that has the file and write it to disk.
-If no path is given, the content will only be cached locally and can be exported to disk any time.
+If no path is given, the content will be cached and can be exported to disk subsequently.

-Transfer will start automatically once a provider with the content is discovered.
+Transfers will start automatically once a provider with the content is discovered.
 To protect from overcharging, a default max price per byte of 5attoFIL (0.000000000000000005FIL) is set.
-This means, no deal over this price will be accepted.
+This sets the maximum price you are willing to pay for a retrieval: no deal over this price will be accepted.
 If no deals are available at this price, you can increase the value with the flag